jstrong013/jstrong013.github.io/_posts/2017-10-30-Office365-Exchange-Online-Litigation-Hold.md

 To start off, a __retention policy__ is a method of data management on a mailbox to remove items at a certain time frame.
-For example, the Inbox folder may have indefinite time frame of not removing content where as the ìDeleted Itemsî folder may have a retention time frame of item removal of 30 days.
+For example, the Inbox folder may have indefinite time frame of not removing content where as the ‚ÄúDeleted Items‚Äù folder may have a retention time frame of item removal of 30 days.
 Different retention policies may be assessed on individuals or groups of users, however only one retention policy may be assigned on a Mailbox.
 The calculation of item removal on folders is defined by Retention tags.